 Affliction is our journey.
 But instead of us having Gandalf, Aragorn, Gimli, Legolas, Sam, and the others accompanying us, we have the opportunity to have Joy, Hope, Patience, Faithfulness and Prayer as our companions.
 We are not alone in the midst of the afflictions we face.
 These are the ‘companions’ that the Lord wants us to cultivate and have because He knows how incredibly important they are to our journey.

-In 1969 I went on a short-term mission trip to Columbia with a group of high school and college students.
-I wound up losing about 20 pounds on the trip fighting off Montezuma’s revenge.
+In 1969 I went on a short-term mission trip to Columbia and wound up losing about 20 pounds on the trip fighting off Montezuma’s revenge.
 Included in our adventure was a very difficult trek of several miles back through the mountainous jungle to a village.
 When it was time to return from the village, I was exhausted with no strength, facing miles of muddy mountain trails.
-(Think of the muddy slides in Romancing the Stone – we did that.)
-Thank God that on this return trip there were donkey’s to carry our backpacks.
+Thank God that on the return trip there were donkeys to carry our backpacks.
 I didn’t have to carry that weight – and I had a staff to lean on!
-We still had to walk out of the jungle but my load was lighter.
-The Lord enabled me to do it, one step at a time – for miles!!
+They were my “companions”.
+Through them the Lord enabled me to do it, one step at a time.
 That is an example of how these marvelous companions can impact our journey!

 One more thought about the Company of the Ring.
 I particularly like Frodo’s joyous reaction upon learning that Aragorn (Strider) will be with him!
 Aragorn is the true king.
 In addition to the above companions, we too have the true King with us as well.
 Jesus promised to never leave us or forsake us.
 These other companions all enable us to better experience the wonder and blessing of His presence.